 New England scrod often appears on local menus.
 It’s usually fresh, but it’s not from Florida.
-Hush puppies (fried balls of cornmeal and onion) may accompany fried fish and shellfish.
+Hushpuppies (fried balls of cornmeal and onion) may accompany fried fish and shellfish.

 At a deli, have gefilte fish, a mixture of whitefish, egg and matzoh meal, eaten cold or, occasionally, hot.
 Some restaurants will cook your own catch of the day for you if you clean the fish first.
 The service charge usually includes all the trimmings.

 Fresh jumbo shrimps (and not all shrimps are fresh, even in Florida) usually come from the Gulf.
-Cold shrimp dishes include shrimp cocktail with red sauce (chilli sauce and horse-radish), shrimp salad with mayonnaise dressing and shrimp Louis with hardboiled egg and Russian dressing.
+Cold shrimp dishes include shrimp cocktail with red sauce (chili sauce and horse-radish), shrimp salad with mayonnaise dressing and shrimp Louis with hardboiled egg and Russian dressing.

 Oysters and clams are served raw on the half shell, baked or fried.
 But the big treat is Florida stone crabs, in season from October 15 to April 15.
 You eat only the claws-one is taken from the crab, which is returned to the water to grow another-hot with lemon and butter or cold with mustard mayonnaise.

-Most restaurants that serve seafood propose a cold seafood platter with a selection of stone crab, shrimps, clams, oysters and Florida lobster-or a fried Fisherman’s Platter, including shrimps, oysters, scallops, clams and fish fingers.
+Most restaurants that serve seafood propose a cold seafood platter with a selection of stone crab, shrimps, clams, oysters and Florida lobster-or a fried Fisherman’s Platter, including shrimps, oysters, scallops, clams, and fish fingers.

-InsideMiamiBeach.com, like no other.
+InsideMiamiBeach.com, is like no other.